-- Revised Multi-Agency Thresholds for Safeguarding Children (December 2014) - Escalation Policy for Dispute Resolution (October 2014) At Stratford-sub-Castle Primary School staff members are advised to maintain an attitude of 'it could happen here' as far as safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interest of the child.
+At Stratford-sub-Castle Primary School staff members are advised to maintain an attitude of 'it could happen here' as far as safeguarding is concerned.
+When concerned about the welfare of a child, staff members will always act in the interest of the child.